by Ada-Charlotte Regelmann, Stiofán Ó Nualláin & Seán Byers

 This school will focus on the theme of ‘Brexit, the Border and the European Union’ and will host amongst others John Hilary (British Labour’s Senior Advisor on Trade), along with academics such as Dr Katy Hayward of Queen’s University Belfast and Alex Gordon of the Rail, Maritime and Transport Union (RMT).
 The event will be live-streamed on the blog and will be followed up with articles, commentary, and a podcast featuring some of the keynote speakers.
 Past speakers have included Ann Pettifor (PRIME), Professor Steve Keen, Andrew Fisher (John McDonnell’s Senior Advisor) and Professor Mary Mellor.

-Also on the 28 February the Rosa-Luxemburg-Stiftung, Brussels Office, in collaboration with Another Europe is Possible, will host a live audience event on Brexit, Europe and the left that will be recorded as a podcast.
+Also in March 2019, the Rosa-Luxemburg-Stiftung, Brussels Office, in collaboration with Another Europe is Possible, will host a live audience event on Brexit, Europe and the left that will be recorded as a podcast.